Analysis of biological sequences and structures

 Objectives and Content

-The course gives an introduction to methods for analysis of biological sequences, beyond pairwise alignment, and for prediction and analysis of RNA and protein structures.
-Sequence-based methods covers multiple sequence alignment, estimation of phylogenetic trees, discovery and detection of sequence motifs, use of hidden Markov models in sequence analysis, and gene prediction.
+The course focuses on understanding and implementing methods for analysis of biological sequences, beyond pairwise alignment, and for prediction and analysis of RNA and protein structures.
+Sequence-based methods covers multiple sequence alignment, reconstruction of phylogenetic trees and detection of sequence motifs, use of hidden Markov models in sequence analysis, and gene prediction.
 Structure-based methods includes predicting secondary structures in RNA and proteins and alignment of RNA and protein structures.
 The course focuses on the algorithms and methods but also includes practical application of relevant tools and databases.

 On completion of the course the student should have the following learning outcomes defined in terms of knowledge, skills and general competence: